ecmwf/metview-docs/docs/metview/using_metview/ws/save_and_load.rst

 .. note::

-    Saving and loading Interactive Weather Symbols was introduced in Metview 5.15.0.
+    Saving and loading Weather Symbol Objects was introduced in Metview 5.15.0.

 Saving individual objects